How to Port an Existing Number to VoIP in 6 Easy Steps

 - A copy of your most recent bill

-- Online login information for your business phone services
+- Online login information for your business phone service

-In this stage, it’s important to keep your old phone system in service.
+Once you’ve decided to port your number to a new carrier, it’s important to keep your old number in service until the porting is complete.
 Canceling your service before the porting process begins could cause you to risk losing your number.

 2. Submit the Details to Your New Provider